BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Primase, ligase, major eukaryotic DNA polymerases

-• Enzymatic editing of the reading by polymerases
+• Enzymatic editing by polymerases

 • PCNA as a prognostic marker of cancer